coady/clients/README.md

 [![image](https://img.shields.io/badge/code%20style-black-000000.svg)](https://pypi.org/project/black/)
 [![image](http://mypy-lang.org/static/mypy_badge.svg)](http://mypy-lang.org/)

-Clients provide [requests](https://python-requests.org) and [httpx](https://www.encode.io/httpx) wrappers which encourage best practices, particularly always using Sessions to connect to the same host or api endpoint.
+Clients originally provided [requests](https://python-requests.org) wrappers to encourage best practices, particularly always using Sessions to connect to the same host or api endpoint.
+The primary goals were:

-`httpx` is on track to reach 1.0 status before `requests3` is available, and natively supports a base URL on its client.
-The next version of `clients` is planned to use only `httpx`.
+* provide a `Client` object with a convenient constructor
+* support a base url so that requests can provide a relative path
+* provide the same interface for asyncio

+Since then [httpx](https://www.encode.io/httpx) has emerged as the successor to `requests`, and supports the above features natively.
+So `clients.Client` can be replaced with `httpx.Client` for most use cases.
+The project will continue to be maintained for additional features, such as the `Resource` object.

 ## Usage
-Typical [requests](https://python-requests.org) usage is redundant and inefficient, by not taking advantage of connection pooling.
+Typical `requests` usage is redundant and inefficient, by not taking advantage of connection pooling.

 ```python
 r = requests.get('https://api.github.com/user', headers={'authorization': token})